JackTubby/rate-guard/documentation/algos.md

 Smooths traffic, no bursts allowed
 Used by: Network traffic shaping

-3. Fixed Window - Not Implemented
+3. Fixed Window - Implemented

 Count requests in fixed time windows (e.g., per minute) Simple but has "thundering herd" at window boundaries